Terry Southern: 1970s

 In the summer of 1976, Southern visited Rip Torn in New Mexico during the making of Nicolas Roeg's film version of The Man Who Fell to Earth.
-He made a cameo appearance in the crowd in the scene where Newton is arrested just before he boards his spacecraft.
+He made a cameo in the crowd in the scene where Newton is arrested just before he boards his spacecraft.
 Roeg used an excerpt from The End of the Road on one of the TV screens, in the scene in which Newton watches multiple TV sets at the same time.

 In 1977 and 1978 Southern was embroiled in a lengthy and chaotic attempt to make a film version of Burroughs' novel Junkie, but the project collapsed due to the erratic behavior of its principal backer, Jules Stein.
 In August 1978 Southern wrote a skit called "Haven Can Wait" that was performed by Jon Voight, Allen Ginsberg, Bobby Seale, and Rip Torn at a benefit for Abbie Hoffman.

 Another unsuccessful project from this period was his work for Si Litvinoff on the screenplay for the opera drama Aria.
 Southern's script was considered 'below par' and was rejected by Fox.
 At the decade's end, a new story was published in the 20th-anniversary issue of the Paris Review and Blue Movie was optioned once again by Andrew Braunsberg.

-Southern read from a work in progress ("Vignette of Idealistic Life in South Texas") at the Nova Convention (a symposium in Burroughs' honor organized by academic Sylvere Lotringer at the East Village's Entermedia Theater in November 1978), opening the second night on a bill that included Philip Glass, Brion Gysin, John Giorno, Patti Smith, and Burroughs himself.
+Southern read from a work in progress ("Vignette of Idealistic Life in South Texas") at the Nova Convention (a symposium in Burroughs' honor organized by academic Sylvere Lotringer at the East Village's Entermedia Theater in November 1978), opening the second night on a bill that included Philip Glass, Brion Gysin, John Giorno, Patti Smith, and Burroughs.

-Although he continued to proudly reside in northern Connecticut "beyond the commuter belt", Southern maintained his social life in New York with diligence; longtime girlfriend Gail Gerber often drove him to Studio 54 (where he cultivated a convivial acquaintance with co-owner Steve Rubell), parties hosted by George Plimpton and other engagements; when day trips were infeasible or undesired, he would typically stay at Larry Rivers's block-long loft at 404 East 14th Street in the East Village, with Gerber characterizing Rivers as Southern's best friend by this juncture.
+Although he continued to proudly reside in northern Connecticut "beyond the commuter belt", Southern maintained his social life in New York with diligence; his girlfriend Gail Gerber often drove him to Studio 54 (where he cultivated a convivial acquaintance with co-owner Steve Rubell), parties hosted by George Plimpton and other engagements; when day trips were not feasible or undesired, he would typically stay at Larry Rivers's block-long loft at 404 East 14th Street in the East Village, with Gerber characterizing Rivers as Southern's best friend by this juncture.

 Following the critical and commercial success of Being There (1979), Peter Sellers had a chance meeting with an arms dealer during an air flight that inspired him to contact Southern and ask him to write a script on the subject of the shady world of the international arms trade.
 The resulting screenplay, Grossing Out, was reputed to have been of high quality, and Hal Ashby was provisionally attached as director, but the project went into limbo after Sellers' sudden death from a heart attack on 24 July 1980.